nightconcept/sprout/README.md

 *   `BUNDLE_FILE_PATH`: (Positional or via `-i`/`--input`) Path to the bundle file.
 This is **required**.
 *   `OUTPUT_DIRECTORY_PATH`: (Positional or via `-o`/`--output`) Path to the directory where files will be sprouted.
-    *   Defaults to the current working directory if not specified. target/tarpaulin
+    *   Defaults to the current working directory if not specified.
+*   `-f`, `--force`: (Optional) If specified, `sprout` will overwrite any existing files in the output directory that conflict with files from the bundle.
+Without this flag, `sprout` will abort if any collisions are detected.

+target/tarpaulin

 ## 🔮 Future Ideas